WoPoss-project/Pygmalion/README.md

 The second form if fairly straight forward:

 - Users can add as many relationships as they want.
-- Each relationship has an origin `<input type="text">`, a direction (unspecified/to/from) `<select>`, a destination `<input type="text">` and a confience `<input type="checkbox">`.
+- Each relationship has an origin `<input type="text">`, a direction (unspecified/to/from) `<select>`, a destination `<input type="text">` and a confidence `<input type="checkbox">`.
-- Submitting the form will add the relationship data to all the specified elements. **Important:** symetric data - e.g. "definition 1" to "definition 2" and "definition 2" from "definition 1" - will be stored automatically with only one of the two.
+- Submitting the form will add the relationship data to all the specified elements. **Important:** symmetric data - e.g. "definition 1" to "definition 2" and "definition 2" from "definition 1" - will be stored automatically with only one of the two.
 In other words, **if users fill a relationship as "definition 1" to "definition 2", "definition 2" from "definition 1" will be implied and stored without the users' need to specify add such relationship**.
 Also, two definitions **can only have _one_ relationship**.
 - The form can be generated if compatible date is found in the `localStorage`, which allows users to edit the form and submit it again.

 ### Data structure